strawmang/strawmang/README.md

 None of this is final yet and I'm just using this as a base to figure out how the data structures will be organized

-All endpoints and websocket can optioannly return an error field that will indicate if any errors are returned
+All endpoints and websocket can optionally return an error field that will indicate if any errors are returned

 `/status`